railsbridge-boston/railsbridge-boston/views/curriculum/tools.markdown

 [The Pickaxe](http://pragprog.com/book/ruby3/programming-ruby-1-9) - The definitive ruby reference (and has a great tutorial too).
 [Why's (poignant) Guide to Ruby](http://www.scribd.com/doc/8545174/whys-Poignant-Guide-to-Ruby) - the (crazy) guide to ruby...
 Try it, you might like it.

-## Checkpoint: Basic Ruby Skills
+## Checkpoint: Iterate through an array

-To pass this checkpoint, show your TA:
+(A checkpoint is an optional practice question that allows you to apply the concepts introduced in this section.
+Talk to your TA if you get stuck, or discuss your solution once you have completed the checkpoint.)

-A short script that prints out the names of the people in your group.
+Write a short script that prints out the names of the people in your group.

+Hints:

-Hints: Start by opening up irb.
-Create the names as strings in an array.
-Store that array to a variable.
+1. Start by opening up irb.
+2. Create the names as strings in an array.
+3. Store that array to a variable.
-Then use the `.each` method on the stored array to loop through each of the names.
+4. Then use the `.each` method on the stored array to loop through each of the names.
-Use the `puts` method to print out the names.
+5. Use the `puts` method to print out the names.

 If this script was easy for you, discuss with your TA other ways you could have achieved the same result.